spsforks/SCons-scons-wiki/DeveloperGuide/GitWorkflows.md

 * Visit main GitHub SCons Page [https://github.com/SCons/scons.git](https://github.com/SCons/scons.git)
 * Fork scons repo from GitHub UI
+* **WINDOWS Developers:** If you're working on windows `git config --global core.eol lf` this forces files to checkout with lf rather than window standard crlf line endings and is necessary to insure that all the tests pass.
+Some will fail if their test files are checked out with crlf line endings.
 * `git clone <your repo URL>`
 * `git remote add upstream git@github.com:SCons/scons.git`
 * `git fetch upstream`